 The Emergency Communications Center is where all emergency and non-emergency calls in the city of San Marcos are received and processed.

 Our communications center has 6 dedicated 911 trunk lines and 6 administrative lines for non-emergency calls.
 At the touch of a single button, we can transfer calls to many surrounding jurisdictions, Poison Control, and the Language Line (for non English-speaking callers).
 We have a mapping system that ties in with the 911 lines which pinpoints the exact location for all calls from landlines, and gives an approximate area for calls from cell phones.
+Both 911 and the ten digit admin line phone number are received through the same phone system.
+Often callers on the ten digit admin line can be placed on hold while an emergency call is processed.

 This room is also the hub of all radio transmissions for the city's Police and Fire Departments, as well as all San Marcos communication with the San Marcos/Hays County EMS.
 We operate a 900 megahertz digital trunked radio system.